weblyzard/inscriptis/README.rst

    but also supports much more complex constructs such as nested tables and also interprets a subset of HTML (e.g., `align`, `valign`) and CSS (e.g., `display`, `white-space`, `margin-top`, `vertical-align`, etc.) attributes that determine the text alignment.
 Any time the spatial alignment of text is relevant (e.g., for many knowledge extraction tasks, the computation of word embeddings and language models, and sentiment analysis) an accurate HTML to text conversion is essential.

-2. Inscriptis supports :ref:`annotation rules<annotation rules>`, i.e., user-provided mappings that allow for annotating the extracted text based on structural and semantic information encoded in HTML tags and attributes used for controlling structure and layout in the original HTML document.
+2. Inscriptis supports `annotation rules <#annotation-rules>`_, i.e., user-provided mappings that allow for annotating the extracted text based on structural and semantic information encoded in HTML tags and attributes used for controlling structure and layout in the original HTML document.
 These rules might be used to

    - provide downstream knowledge extraction components with additional information that may be leveraged to improve their respective performance.
    - assist manual document annotation processes (e.g., for qualitative analysis or gold standard creation). ``Inscriptis`` supports multiple export formats such as XML, annotated HTML and the JSONL format that is used by the open source annotation tool `doccano <https://github.com/doccano/doccano>`_.